CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 **Output Format:**

 For output (with --format for clc-cli or –-output for clc), there are several options:
-‘JSON, TEXT, TABLE’, an additional option ‘csv’ for clc-cli.
+‘JSON, TEXT, TABLE’, and 'csv'.

 JSON:
 ```